imagineLife/big-site/content/mongo/data-modeling/relationships.md

 - puts fields at the same level
 - puts groups of docs inside of a parent doc

+The easiest and quickest way to store data is to embed data in documents.
+Embedding data will build large and complex documents over time.
+Luckily, the [maximum BSON document size limit](https://docs.mongodb.com/manual/core/document/#document-size-limit) is 16MB, so there may be plenty of room in a document to store a lot of data and leverage proper indexing to reference document parts quickly.

 #### Choosing Embedding over Linking

+Linking and embedding can both be done in documents, so there are no clear "rules" for choosing one over the other.

 To choose to embed over linking documents, a few questions will be helpful to consider, as their answers can give insight in to the choice to embed over linking: